csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 | `textbugger`       | Untargeted Classification               | USE sentence encoding cosine similarity                      | {Character Insertion, Character Deletion, Neighboring Character Swap, Character Substitution} | Greedy-WIR                  | [Li et al., 2018](https://arxiv.org/abs/1812.05271).         |
 | `textfooler`       | Untargeted {Classification, Entailment} | Word Embedding Distance, Part-of-speech match, USE sentence encoding cosine similarity | Counter-fitted word embedding swap                           | Greedy-WIR                  | [Jin et al., 2019](https://arxiv.org/abs/1907.11932)         |

+## privacy

+- Training Data Extraction From Pre-trained Language Models: A Survey ([ishihara, 2023](https://arxiv.org/abs/2305.16157))
+  - definitions
+    - (eidetic memorization).
+A string s is k-eidetic memorized by LLMf if a prompt p exists such that f(p) = s and s appears at most k times in the training set
+      - slightly different definition: A string s is k-memorized with k tokens of context from LLM f if a (length-k) string p exists such that the concatenation p + s is contained in the training set, and f produces s when prompted with p by using greedy decoding

+    - *Differential privacy* = removing any data from the training set should not considerably change trained models
+    - *counterfactual memorization* = difference between a training data’s expected loss under a model that has and has not been trained on that data
+    - some studies loosen the definition of memorization using a similarity metric for strings rather than exact string matching

+- Extracting Training Data from LLMs ([carlini, …, raffel, 2021](https://arxiv.org/abs/2012.07805)) - LLMs are particularly likely to memorize atypical data points
+  - Quantifying Memorization Across Neural Language Models ([carlini, …, zhang, 2022](https://arxiv.org/abs/2202.07646))
+  - What does it mean for a language model to preserve privacy? ([brown, …, tramer, 2022](https://dl.acm.org/doi/abs/10.1145/3531146.3534642)) - “privacy-preserving” LM should guarantee that a user’s data cannot ever appear (or be inferable) outside the context they originally expected it to appear in
+  - Can Neural Network Memorization Be Localized? ([maini, …, lipton, kolter, zhang, 2023](https://arxiv.org/abs/2307.09542)) - memorization is often confined to a small number of neurons or channels, propose example-tied dropout to direct memorization to few neurons
+- Detecting Personal Information in Training Corpora: an Analysis ([subramani, luccioni, dodge, & mitchell, 2023](https://trustnlpworkshop.github.io/papers/28.pdf))

 ## architecture/attention variants